cosc2336-ds-alg/assg11/README.md

 `remove()` method.
 Remove can be a bit tricky in some cases.
 If you ask to remove a leaf node, this method is very simply, simply delete the node and set the pointer to it from the parent to the `nullptr`.
-Likewise, it is still relatively simpe if the node you need to remove has only a left or a right subtree.
+Likewise, it is still relatively simple if the node you need to remove has only a left or a right subtree.
 In either case with only 1 subtree, delete the node to remove, and point the parents pointer that was pointing to the node you removed to its remaining left or right subtree.
 You should be able to convince yourself with